KTKin/S381F-Project-Student-Management-System/README.md

 - the session will stay until user logout.
 ## Testing Logout
 ### Normal Flows - Logout
-1. Press the "Logout" button on the bottom of main page OR
+1. Press the "Logout" button on the bottom of main page.
+<br/>OR
-2. Type the URL with route `/logout`
+3. Type the URL with route `/logout`.
 ### Successful Logout
-- Once Logout is successful, session will be set as `null`
+- Once Logout is successful, session will be set as `null`.
-- Login process is required to asscess main page after Logout
+- Login process is required to asscess main page after Logout.
+## CRUD services
+### Update Student Profile (UPDATE)
+- There are two data can be update in this section: `Phone` AND `Email`.
+- `Phone` with constraint of 8 digit number.
+- `Email` just a String.

+## RESTful services